 For those that aren’t familiar with 9 to 5: The Musical, it’s based on the film 9 to 5, from which the famous Dolly Parton hit is the titular theme song.
 Set in a misogynistic 1970s workplace, the musical follows the story of three women and their experiences in the face of routine sexism.

-The show opens with the titular tune, with the character Dolly, portrayed by Joey Gwinnell, introducing the three main characters in turn.
+The show opens with the famous tune, with the character Dolly, portrayed by Joey Gwinnell, introducing the three main characters in turn.
 The personality of each character shines through, as Adele Pope’s Judy Bernley comes across as polite and nervous, Shayna Franzetti’s Doralee warm but objectified, and Elish McKenna’s Violet fierce, independent, but tied down with responsibility.

 There are a few scornful faces as Franzetti’s character walks past, with McKenna humorously adding “we don’t like her”